Degree Type: Associate of Applied Science Degree, AAS, Certificate, CER

 Program Learning Outcomes (PLO) are competencies with which you will be proficient at the completion of an academic program.
 Program Learning Outcomes link with course learning outcomes and competencies.

-Upon completion of the English degree program, you should be able to:
+Upon completion of the Fire Science Technology degree program, you should be able

 Formulate basic fire ground strategies and tactics to be used during structure fire incidents